osmosis-labs/osmosis/x/twap/README.md

 The transient store is a KV store in the SDK, that stores entries in memory, for the duration of a block, and then clears on the block committing.
 This is done to save on gas (and I/O for the state machine).

+## Pruning

+To avoid infinite growth of the state with the TWAP records, we attempt to delete some old records after every epoch.
+Essentially, records younger than a configurable parameter are pruned away.
+Currently, this parameter is set to 48 hours.
+Therefore, at the end of an epoch records younger than 48 hours before the current block time are pruned away.

 ## Testing Methodology

 The pre-release testing methodology planned for the twap module is: